top of page

 Prof. Roberto C. Salgado-Delgado

-Prof. Salgado is a professor and chair of Graduate Studies at the Science Department at UASLP.
+Prof. Salgado is a professor and chair of graduate studies in the Science Department at UASLP.
 He is an expert in the alterations of circadian rhythms by metabolic or environmental factors.
-He is part of our project on the modification of the ultra-structure of the Brain-Blood-Barrier by different metabolic alterations.
+He is part of our project on ultra-structural alterations with different metabolic alterations.

 Prof. Roya Zandi